popmedic/go-chanVmutex/README.md

 \*_MacBook Pro, 2.8 GHz Intel Core i7, 16 GB 1600 MHz DDR3_

+## Objective

+The objective of this project was to benchmark the difference in using a Go Channel against a Go Mutex when used to guard a critical section.

 ## How-to

 To get these results yourself from the terminal